 Secure Access Service Edge (SASE) as Described in Gartner’s Hype Cycle for Network Security, 2020

 In its recent Hype Cycle for Network Security, 2020* Gartner recognized Cato Networks as a Sample Vendor in the Secure Access Service Edge (SASE) category.
 Below is the verbatim text of the SASE section.
-The full report can be downloaded from here.

 “Secure Access Service Edge (SASE)

 Analysis By: Joe Skorupa; Neil MacDonald

 Definition: Secure access service edge (SASE, pronounced “sassy”) delivers multiple capabilities such as SD-WAN, SWG, CASB, NGFW and zero trust network access (ZTNA).

 SASE supports branch office and remote worker access.
 SASE is delivered as a service, and based upon the identity of the device/entity, combined with real-time context and security/compliance policies.
 Identities can be associated with people, devices, IoT or edge computing locations.

 Position and Adoption Speed Justification: SASE is driven by enterprise digital business transformation: the adoption of cloud-based services by distributed and mobile workforces; edge computing and business continuity plans that must include flexible, anywhere, anytime, secure remote access.
 While the term originated in 2019, the architecture has been deployed by early adopters as early as 2017.
 By 2024, at least 40% of enterprises will have explicit strategies to adopt SASE, up from less than 1% at year-end 2018.